 7. Christian Spirituality Students explore critically the theological issues raised by some traditions of Christian prayer and devotion.
 Insights from the human sciences and other disciplines are sometimes employed.
 Different models of spiritual growth and spiritual guidance, and the theologies of ministry implicit within them, are also considered.

 8. Liturgy and Worship The role of liturgy within Christian life, mission and discipleship is explored, drawing, when appropriate, on insights from other disciplines.
 Topics might include the role of symbol, the relationship between liturgy and creativity, and the interaction between liturgy and culture.

 9. Christian Ethics What is the relationship between Christianity and the theory and practice of the moral life?
 Students seek answers to this question and explore questions of fundamental moral theology, and address specific ethical issues, in the light of current thought across the Christian traditions.
-10. Mission in the Modern World Students study the mission of the Church in the light of The Postgraduate Diploma in Applied Theology This is awarded on the successful completion of Part I of the MTh in Applied Theology.
+10. Mission in the Modern World Students study the mission of the Church in the light of the mission of God and in the context of contemporary societies and cultures.
+The inter-relationship of various aspects of mission such as evangelism, social and political action, and dialogue with other faiths and ideologies is considered.
+The implications for mission of issues such as secularisation, urbanisation, post- The Postgraduate Diploma in Applied Theology This is awarded on the successful completion of Part I of the MTh in Applied Theology.
 The course may be taken either full-time in one year, or part-time in two years.
 Students take four papers in part 1 of the MTh or on the Postgraduate Diploma, including the first two as compulsory papers.
 The Postgraduate Diploma in Theology This is different from the Diploma in Applied Theology (mentioned above) and is not a vocational course as such, but can act as a 'conversion course' to theology.
 This is a one year full time or two year part-time course open to those with a good degree in another subject.
 Three papers are studied, from a choice for 10, and are examined by three 3-hour written examinations at the end of the year, in a very similar way to the BA in Theology.
 A high mark in the PG Dip can then open the way for an application to the MTh.